2019 21

 Chateau Pichon Baron has a long history, and I'll mention the most important facts here.

-In 1850, Pichon Longueville Baron, according to the will of Baron Joseph de Pichon Longueville after his death the same year, was split among his five children.
-Two sons inherited the part known as Pichon Longueville Baron and three daughters were granted property on the other side of the road, which later became Pichon Longueville Comtesse de Lalande.
+In 1850, after the death of Baron Joseph de Pichon Longueville, his estate, Pichon Longueville Baron, was divided among his five children according to his will.
+Two sons inherited the part known as Pichon Longueville Baron, and three daughters were granted property on the other side of the road, which later became Pichon Longueville Comtesse de Lalande.

-From the 1930s until the mid-1980s, Pichon Baron was owned by the Bouteiller family.
-Under their ownership, the quality of the wine wasn't worth its status, with the family producing thin and bland wines.
+The Bouteiller family owned Pichon Baron from the 1930s until the mid-1980s.
+Under their ownership, the quality of the wine didn't match its status, with the family producing thin, bland wines.

-In 1987 French insurance company AXA Millesimes purchased this property, and Jean-Michel Cazes from Lynch Bages was appointed as manager.
-After a short time, he was replaced by Jean-Rene Matignon, who's become the technical director of Pichon Baron since then.
-In 1988, the renovation of the chateau and the creation of a new cellar for vinification and aging began.
-Under the new ownership, the quality of Pichon Baron started to improve, especially in 2005, 2009, and 2010, plus the last five vintages (2014, 2015, 2016, 2017, and 2018) are excellent.
+In 1987, the French insurance company AXA Millesimes purchased this property, and Jean-Michel Cazes from Lynch Bages was appointed as its manager.
+After a short time, he was replaced by Jean-René Matignon, who has since become the technical director of Pichon Baron.
+In 1988, renovation of the chateau and construction of a new cellar for vinification and aging began.
+Under the new ownership, the quality of Pichon Baron began to improve, especially in 2005, 2009, and 2010.
+The last five vintages (2014, 2015, 2016, 2017, and 2018) have also been excellent.

-Pichon Baron covers 73 ha of vines whose average age is 35 years.
-Planted grape varieties are 65% Cabernet Sauvignon, 30% Merlot, 3% Cabernet Franc and 2% Petit Verdot.
+Pichon Baron covers 73 ha of vines, with an average age of 35 years.
+Planted grape varieties are 65% Cabernet Sauvignon, 30% Merlot, 3% Cabernet Franc, and 2% Petit Verdot.

-In addition to Grand Vin, two-second wines are produced, Les Tourelles de Longueville and Les Griffons de Pichon Baron.
+In addition to Grand Vin, two second wines, Les Tourelles de Longueville and Les Griffons de Pichon Baron, are produced.
 Les Tourelles has more Merlot than Cabernet Sauvignon in the blend, while Les Griffons has more Cabernet Sauvignon than Merlot.

 Pichon Baron is an authentic Pauillac wine with power, a strong backbone, and great concentration.
-It's a modern touch to it.
-While it's masculine, which corresponds very well with the fact that men inherited it in 1850, the other part at that time, big property across the road, inherited by women and becoming Pichon Comtesse, is much more feminine wine, with more elegance and finesse.
+It's got a modern touch.
+While it's masculine, which corresponds well with the fact that men inherited it in 1850, the other part at that time, the large property across the road, inherited by women and becoming Pichon-Comtesse, is much more feminine, with more elegance and finesse.

 2019 372019 38

-Wine menu for the tasting day in April 2019 at Pichon Baron, left and right!
+Wine menu for the tasting day in April 2019 at Pichon Baron, on the left and right.

 2017 16